braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/promotion_codes.md

 ### What happens when a promotion code list is expired or empty?

-The message will be canceled.
-However, because promotion codes are "preloaded," the promotion code will still be used up, even if the message is not sent.
+If the Liquid conditional in the message is true and results in sending a promotion code to the user, the message will be canceled.
+However, because promotion codes are "preloaded", the promotion code will still be used up, even though the message wasn't sent.

+If the Liquid conditional is false and the email normally wouldn't contain a promotion code, the message won't be canceled.

 [1]:{% image_buster /assets/img/promocodes/promocode1.png %}
 [2]:{% image_buster /assets/img/promocodes/promocode2.png %}